 Q: I’m a U.S. citizen and I will be traveling to Bermuda by airplane, what are the entry requirements?

 A: All persons, including children, entering Bermuda by airplane are required to present a valid U.S. passport to enter Bermuda or re-enter the United States.
 The name on your passport must match the name on your airline ticket.
+Please see the Government of Bermuda’s website for travelers for COVID-19 related entry requirements.

 Q: I’m a U.S. citizen and I will be traveling to Bermuda on a cruise, do I need a passport?